hurlybird/Duck/README.md

 extra casts where needed and avoid any convenience macros that aren't C++ friendly.

+A **PRELIMINARY** Visual Studio project is located in Duck-Windows.
+The project is configured for both 32 ad 64-bit Windows builds.
+While all the required porting work is done, none of it has been tested.

 A CMakeLists.h file is included for building with Android Studio.

 A basic SConstruct file is included for building with scons.